Total Risk Management Pty Limited, Privacy Policy

 (c) genetic information about an individual that is not otherwise health information;

-TRM will collect sensitive information about an individual in the following situations only, where:
+TRM will only collect sensitive information about an individual with their consent unless otherwise permitted by law.
+Examples include the following situations, where:

 TRM will collect personal information only by lawful and fair means.
 Consent is requested and the individual is properly informed of what they are consenting to.
 Generally, TRM will not rely on an individual’s implied consent and will only do so if it considers it to be appropriate in the particular circumstances.
 An example of implied consent is where a member does not opt out of the specific proposed use of personal information.